j6b72/DirectorySync/README.md

   -h, --help                  Display this help
-  -d, --directory <directory> Add a directory to be synchronized with the others -c, --config-file <file>    Don't use the configuration.json file and in exchange use the given one
+  -d, --directory <directory> Add a directory to be synchronized with the others
 ```

-A sample configuration file is included in this repository named "configuration.json".

 ## What the tool can't do (yet?)